IEAWindTask37/IEA-15-240-RWT/README.md

 ## Requirements

 *OpenFAST*:
-* The OpenFAST input files are compatable with OpenFAST-v3.0.
-This can be compiled [from source here](https://github.com/OpenFAST/openfast.git) or precompiled Windows binaries are [available for download](https://github.com/OpenFAST/openfast/releases/latest/download/windows_openfast_binaries.zip).
+* Please check the release notes for OpenFAST version compatability.
+OpenFAST can be compiled [from source here](https://github.com/OpenFAST/openfast.git) or precompiled Windows binaries are [available for download](https://github.com/OpenFAST/openfast/releases/latest/download/windows_openfast_binaries.zip).
 More information on installing and running OpenFAST is available in [OpenFAST documention](https://openfast.readthedocs.io/en/master/).
 * NREL's Reference OpenSource Controller (ROSCO) is required.
 This can be compiled [from source here](https://github.com/nrel/rosco) or precompiled binaries for all platforms are [available for download](https://github.com/NREL/ROSCO/releases/).

 *HAWC2*: